Farama-Foundation/D4RL/README.md

 # Each task is associated with a dataset
 dataset = env.get_dataset()
-print(dataset['observations']) # An N x dim_observation array of observations
+print(dataset['observations']) # An N x dim_observation Numpy array of observations
 ```

 Datasets are automatically downloaded to the `~/.offline_rl/datasets` directory.
 If you would like to change the location of this directory, you can set the `$OFFLINE_RL_DATASET_DIR` environment variable to the directory of your choosing, or pass in the dataset filepath directly into the `get_dataset` method.

 ## Acknowledgements

-We would like to thank the authors of [hand_dapg](https://github.com/aravindr93/hand_dapg) and [gym-minigrid](https://github.com/maximecb/gym-minigrid) for providing several environments used in this repository.
+We would like to thank the authors of [hand_dapg](https://github.com/aravindr93/hand_dapg) and [gym-minigrid](https://github.com/maximecb/gym-minigrid) for their implementations of the respective environments.

 ## Citation